-Please note: On 5 November 2020, a new national lockdown was introduced in England.
-The new coronavirus regulations prohibit gatherings of more than two people in most circumstances.
-These rules will remain in force until 2 December 2020.
+On 6 January 2021, a new national lockdown was introduced in England by moving the whole country into Tier 4.
+The new Tier 4 rules prohibit gatherings of more than two people in most circumstances.

-The previous rules contained a specific exception for attending a protest.
-In the new rules, however, there is no exception for attending a protest, meaning if you take part in a protest you may potentially be committing a criminal offence.
+In Tiers 1, 2 and 3, the rules contained a specific exception for attending a protest.
+In Tier 4, however, there is no exception for attending a protest, meaning if you take part in a protest you may be committing a criminal offence.

 What if I’m arrested?

 The police should only arrest you if they have good reason to think that you have committed a crime AND they have good reason to think that arresting you is necessary – see our what if I’m arrested? page for further information.

 Before arresting you, the police officer should tell you that you are being arrested.
 They should tell you the offence you are being arrested for and why it is necessary to arrest you.

 You should also be told the name or number of the arresting officer, and what police station you are being taken to.
 Sometimes at large protests the police officers do not always know which station they will take you to.

 The police officer may search you.
 This usually takes the form of a ‘pat down’.
 Police officers are only allowed to conduct strip searches if they have a good reason to believe you might be hiding items such as weapons or drugs on your person, and this must be done in a private place.

 This should be done by an officer of the same gender as you – if you are transgender or non-binary, you can tell the police officer which gender officer you would prefer to search you and they should respect it.

 What are my rights once I am arrested?